 Unsaturated fats are liquid at room temperature, while saturated fats are solid at room temperature and liquefy when heated.
 Most foods contain a different combination of fats.

 As a main fat in the Mediterranean diet, the health benefits of monounsaturated fats are well documented: in virtually every research study conducted, monounsaturated fats have been shown to be associated with lower levels of heart disease and cancer, as well as longer life spans.
 Anti-inflammatory monounsaturated fats are relatively stable and tend not to oxidize easily.
 While olive oil is probably the best source of monounsaturated fat, we can also get it through foods like avocados, and various seeds and nuts.
-Olive oil is best consumed in uncooked form, since heat damages its health-enhancing compounds.
+Olive oil is best consumed in uncooked form, since high heat can damage its health-enhancing compounds.

 Polyunsaturated fats: Omega-3s, Omega-6s and Omega-9s